 What is DBT?

-Dialectical Behavior Therapy (CAMH) is a type of cognitive-behavioral therapy that encourages flexible thinking and perspective taking.
-Depending on the level of need, DBT can be highly intensive and delivered largely one-on-one, or, it can be taught in a group format (groups run for a minimum of 12 weeks and up to 26 weeks depending on the target participants).
-DBT is basically a set of social-emotional skills that are like tools in your Life Toolkit that help you become more effective in your day-to-day life, feel more satisfied, and enjoy richer relationships.
+Depending on the situation, DBT skills can be highly intensive and delivered largely one-on-one, or, they can be taught in a group format (groups run for a minimum of 12 weeks and up to 26 weeks depending on the target participants).
+DBT is basically a set of social-emotional skills that become handy tools in your Life Toolkit that help you become more effective in your day-to-day life, feel more satisfied, and enjoy connected relationships.
 Click here for a list of current group start dates!

 - Mindfulness – bringing your whole self to participate in the present moment

 - Emotional Regulation – riding out big feelings and expanding your ‘window of tolerance’

 - Distress Tolerance – moving through discomfort, boredom, stress and frustration effectively (without making things worse)

 - Interpersonal Effectiveness – seeing other perspectives, setting boundaries, getting what you need while protecting your important relationships

 - PLUS we have developed an Executive Function module that can be added to our Youth & Teen programs to help with personal and mental organization, leveraging the DBT skills they have learned to create better study and focus habits in their learning environments